yonassss23/archa/README.md

 ##### Meter Provider

-- This model might have the same logic as search but its distinction is that this will be used on later on in the project to act as a manager of making CRUD operations in relation to Parking Meters in the server.
+- This provider might have the same logic as search but its distinction is that this will be used on later on in the project to act as a manager of making CRUD operations in relation to Parking Meters in the server.

 ### Known issues